gmoigneu/platformsh-example-abecms/README.md

 (Run `npm i` to install dependencies).

 ### abecms
 This will install Abe in your project.
-You could dcide to use an Abe installed globally, but this is not a best practice: We strongly recommend to have a local Abe installation for each of your projects.
-This way, you'll be able to select different versions of Abe per project.
+You could decide to use an Abe installed globally, but this is not a best practice: We strongly recommend to have a local Abe installation for each of your projects.
+This way, you'll be able to select a different version of Abe for each project.
-Note also that we recommend to fix the Abe version: Letting a * for the patches to be applied is ok, although in production, a fully fixed version (2.14.5) is better.
+Note also that we recommend to fix the Abe version: Letting a * for the patches to be applied is ok, although in production, a fully fixed version (2.14.8) is better.

 ### babel-preset-es2015
 Abe is using Babel to transpile the code (we're ECMASCRIPT 2016).
 If you want to create scripts in your own repo which will extend Abe, add this mandatory dependency to be able to transpile your code.